New Observations of the Very Luminous Supernova 2006gy: Evidence for Echoes: Discussion

 In the lower panel of Figure~\ref{early-SED} we show the fractional excess of the photometric observations relative to the single-component blackbodies (note that by definition the $R$-band excess is set to zero).
 For clarity we do not show the uncertainties associated with the excess, but after accounting for the large uncertainty in the $R$-band calibration, each point is within $\sim$1$\sigma$ of zero excess.
 Nevertheless, there is an apparent trend that the excess is growing in the $H$ and $K_s$ bands as a function of time.
 The trend may be indicative of radiation from warm dust (see below), though we note that this effect would be small.
-If this trend toward a NIR excess is created by the same source as the late-time NIR excess, we would expect a $K_s$-band excess of $\sim$0.17 mag, comparable to the uncertainty in our blackbody calibration.
+If this trend toward a NIR excess is created by the same source as the late-time NIR excess, we would expect a $K_s$-band excess of $\sim$0.17 mag, which is comparable to the combined uncertainty from the blackbody calibration and photometric measurements.